Panduza/panduza-rust/src/attribute/structure/flat.req.md

 This module propose an HashMap representation of the StructureBuffer (`HashMap<String, AttributeMetadata>`).

+- String key must be a complete topic starting by pza
+- Value metadata must be the metadata of leafs

 ## Data Structure

-The main structure of this module is `FlatStructure` This structure can be build by passing a StructureBuffer.
+The main structure of this module is `FlatStructure` This structure can be build just by passing a StructureBuffer.

 **derive traits**: Serialize

-## Coonversion Rules
+## Conversion Rules

+- Careful root structure object has its name field always None and has its node field always Undefined, so conversion must start only with its children
-- Insert a entry in the map only if StructureBuffer node contains a `mode`, it means that it is a leaf of the tree and a valid attribute to insert.
+- Insert a entry in the flat map only if StructureBuffer node contains a `mode`, it means that it is a leaf of the tree and a valid attribute to insert.
 - Each key is a complete Panduza topic without the final [cmd|att] see `req\panduza_topics.req.md` for more information
-- To build a topic take root elements as instance of the topics